-- Place the well-being, safety and enjoyment of each player above everything - Never tolerate any form of bullying - Ensure all activities are suited for the players' ability and age - Work with others (e.g. officials, doctors, welfare officers, physiotherapists) for each player's best interests
+- Place the well-being, safety and enjoyment of each player above everything - Never tolerate any form of bullying - Ensure all activities are suited for the players' ability and age - Work with others (e.g. officials, doctors, welfare officers, physiotherapists) for each player's best interests - I will make myself familiar with safeguarding practices & review guidance on physical contact (5.6) & Acceptable Behavlours When Working With Young People (5.7) documents on the safeguarding section of EnglandFootball.com

-I understand that if I do not follow the Code, I may be:
+I understand that If I do not follow the Code, I may be:

-- Required to meet with the club or league Welfare officer or your CFA Designated Safeguarding Officer (DSO). - Suspended by the club from attending matches - Suspended or fined by the County FA - Required to leave, lose my position and/or have my license withdrawn
+- Required to meet with the club committee, league or CFA Welfare Officer - Suspended by the club from attending matches - Suspended or fined by the County FA - Required to leave, lose my position and/or have my license withdrawn

-3. Respect - Young Players (Code of Conduct)
+Respect - Young Players (Code of Conduct)

+Play your best.
+Be your best.
 Make sure you and everyone around you has a good time on and off the pitch.